 Seven years is a well-known time limit when it comes to debt.
-It's referred to so often that many people have forgotten what really happens to debt after seven years.
+It's referred to so often that many people have forgotten what really happens to credit cards, loans, and other financial accounts after the seven-year mark.

-Seven years is the length of time that many negative items can be listed on your credit report.
+Seven years is the length of time that many negative items can be listed on your credit report, as defined by the Fair Credit Reporting Act.
 This includes things like late payments, debt collections, charged-off accounts, and Chapter 13 bankruptcy.
 Certain other negative items, like some judgments, unpaid tax liens, and Chapter 7 bankruptcy, can remain on your credit report for more than seven years.

 What the 7-Year Mark Means

-After seven years, most negative items will simply fall off your credit report.
+Most negative items will simply fall off your credit report automatically after seven years from the date of your first missed payment.
 Your credit report, if you're not familiar, is a document that lists your credit and loan accounts and payment histories with various banks and other financial institutions.

-The seven-year mark does not erase the actual debt, particularly if it's unpaid.
-You still owe your creditor even when the debt is no longer listed on your credit report.
-Creditors, lenders, and debt collectors can still use the proper legal channels to collect the debt from you.
+The actual debt doesn't get erased after seven years, particularly if it's unpaid.
+You still owe your creditor even when it's too old to be included in your credit report.
+Because the debt still exists, creditors, lenders, and debt collectors can still use the proper legal channels to collect the debt from you.
 That includes calling you, sending letters, or garnishing your wages if the court has given permission.
 You can even be sued for a debt if your state’s statute of limitations for that debt is more than seven years.

 Only negative information disappears from your credit report after seven years.
 Open positive accounts will stay on your credit report indefinitely.
 Accounts closed in good standing will stay on your credit report based on the credit bureaus' policy.